Stewmath/oracles-randomizer-ng/doc/seasons_hard_guide.md

 - D2: Throw pots to access the vanilla bracelet chest and blade trap room.
   [[Video]](https://imgur.com/TwtKSWS)
 - D3: Use the long hook (or switch hook + pegasus seeds) to reach the miniboss without the feather.
+It is quite precise when using switch hook + pegasus seeds.
 (TODO: video)
 - D4: Hit minecart levers by dropping pots while passing by.
 This works for both 1F minecarts.
   [[Video]](https://clips.twitch.tv/LaconicYawningPresidentFUNgineer)